Materials-Consortia/OPTIMADE/optimade.rst

 The :query-param:`api_hint` query parameter MUST be accepted by all API endpoints.
 However, for endpoints under a versioned base URL this parameter SHOULD be ignored, and the request served as usual according to the version specified in the URL path segment.
-If the client provides the parameter, the value SHOULD have the format :val:`vMAJOR` where MAJOR is a major version of the API.
+If the client provides the parameter, the value SHOULD have the format :val:`vMAJOR` or :val:`vMAJOR.MINOR`, where MAJOR is a major version and MINOR is a minor version of the API.
-For example, if a client appends :query-string:`api_hint=v1` to the query string, the hint provided is for major version 1.
+For example, if a client appends :query-string:`api_hint=v1.0` to the query string, the hint provided is for major version 1 and minor version 0.

-If the server supports the version indicated by the :query-param:`api_hint` parameter, it SHOULD serve the request using this version.
+If the server supports the major version indicated by the :query-param:`api_hint` parameter at the same or a higher minor version (if provided), it SHOULD serve the request using this version.
-If the server does not support the version hinted, it MAY use the provided value to make a best-effort attempt at still serving the request, e.g., by invoking the closest supported version of the API.
+If the server does not support the major version hinted, or if it supports the major version but only at a minor version below the one hinted, it MAY use the provided values to make a best-effort attempt at still serving the request, e.g., by invoking the closest supported version of the API.
 If the hinted version is not supported by the server and the request is not served using an alternative version, the server SHOULD respond with the custom HTTP server error status code :http-error:`553 Version Not Supported`.
-Note that the above protocol means that clients MUST NOT expect a returned response is served according to the version that is hinted.
+Note that the above protocol means that clients MUST NOT expect that a returned response is served according to the version that is hinted.

     **For end users**: Users are strongly encouraged to include the :query-param:`api_hint` query parameter for URLs in, e.g., journal publications for queries on endpoints under the unversioned base URL.
     The version hint will make it possible to serve such queries in a reasonable way even after the server changes the major API version used for requests without version hints.